mcneilllucy/mathematica/README.md

 The purpose of most notebooks is to reproduce results in theoretical astrophysics peer reviewed papers interactively.

+If you have Mathematica software, you can open and run the .nb files.
+Note that these were made with Mathematica version 13.1.

+Otherwise, the calculations can be viewed in the .pdf files.

 At the moment, there is

 - Equilibrium tides model of Hut 1980 and Hut 1981